Scrambler Bike on Forest Road

 2. Yamaha SCR950

-As a result, Yahama came up with a unique V-Twin-powered machine.
+As a result, Yamaha came up with a unique V-Twin-powered machine.
 This impressive feat is unique only to Yamaha, which other Japanese motorcycle manufacturers didn’t easily follow.
 In essence, Yamaha came up with the SCR, a motorcycle that combines the ability of cruisers and scramblers.

 3. Herald Scrambler 125

-Herald Scrambler 125 | Best Scrambler Motorcycles 2021
+Herald Scrambler 125

 4. Husqvarna Svartpilen 401

-Husqvarna Svartpilen 401 | Best Scrambler Motorcycles 2021
+Husqvarna Svartpilen 401

 5. Triumph Scrambler 1200 XE